MiskaWasTaken/CryptNet/readme.md

 ### Security

-Please report any security issues to `hello@darkwire.io`.
+Please report any security issues to `coming soon`.

 ### How it works

-Darkwire uses a combination of asymmetric encryption (RSA-OAEP), symmetric session keys (AES-CBC) and signing keys (HMAC) for security.
+CryptNet uses a combination of asymmetric encryption (RSA-OAEP), symmetric session keys (AES-CBC) and signing keys (HMAC) for security.

 Here's an overview of a chat between Alice and Bob (also applies to group chats):